intikhabalam/SPE/README.md

 Note down the container type ID as this will be required later

 ## Step 2.5: Create a Self signed Certificate
-This step you will need to create a self signed certificate. this certificate is what is used for the app to connect with SharePoint and will be
+This step you will need to create a self signed certificate. this certificate is what is used for the app to securely connect with SharePoint.

+On your local Desktop open a powershell window as administrator run the below powershell code updating the following

 - {CERT NAME} = the name of the certificate.
 This can be anything you like
 - {CERT_PATH} = The fully qualified path to the location of the *.cer file, such as c:\mycert.cer.